ChrisKonstantinidis/MScThesis/README.md

 comprising a concise set of variables, while also comparing contemporary ML techniques with conventional approaches (BPR Function).

 In more detail, network wide travel time data are easily accessible so traffic volume prediction models that rely solely on travel time data and some easily constructed simple features can be a great tool to estimate traffic volumes where the necessary infrastructure is misding.
-Generally, simpler, less data intensive models models are more time and cost efficient.zoning Pricing strategies of roads , environmental metrics, urban planning investment decision , congestion detection and traffic signal and route optimizaiton, travel time estimate for drivers, future demand, it's smart city inyegration, supply chain efficiency, event tourism planning, impact of intervention assessment , road wear and tear and budget allocation, public transport demand planning, ETA, emergency optimization
+Generally, simpler, less data intensive models models are more time and cost efficient.zoning Pricing strategies of roads , environmental metrics, urban planning investment decision , congestion detection and traffic signal and route optimizaiton, travel time estimate for drivers, future demand, it's smart city inyegration, supply chain efficiency, event tourism planning, impact of intervention assessment , road wear and tear and budget allocation, public transport demand planning, ETA, emergency optimization ....................

 Data folder:

 All the data used in the project is contained in this folder.
 Trafficdata2 is the final database used for the model developement, after merging travel time and traffic volume of the two inductive loops at the start and end of the road segment  data and handling of missing values and errors .
 Columns highlighted with blue pertain to travel time data, while columns highlighted with red represent traffic volume data from two inductive loops (MS407,Ms423).
 Green columns represent the features that were constructed for the machine learning models.
 The rest of the files are raw traffic volume data that were providedform National Technical University of Athens.
-Travel time data for the specific road segment were extracted from ....
+Travel time data for the specific road segment were extracted from .... .......

 PDFs folder:

 In this folder there are two Pdf files.
 The one named ...
 Is a condensed and translated version of my thesis.
 The results from the all the models are presented in the last pages.
-The pdf named ... is a conference paper based on my thesis that I published at the IFAC...
+The pdf named ... is a conference paper based on my thesis that I published at the IFAC..........

 Jupyternotebooks folder: